open-telemetry/opentelemetry-collector-contrib/exporter/sapmexporter/README.md

 export traces.
 Exporter can make as many requests in parallel as the number of workers.
 Note that this will likely be removed in future in favour of processors handling parallel exporting.
 - `access_token_passthrough`: (default = `true`) Whether to use `"com.splunk.signalfx.access_token"`
 trace resource attribute, if any, as SFx access token.
-In either case this attribute will be dropped during final translation.
+In either case this attribute will be deleted during final translation.
 Intended to be used in tandem with identical configuration option for [SAPM receiver](../../receiver/sapmreceiver/README.md) to preserve trace origin.